-Historians have documented the tradition of Cherokee people visiting other villages to participate in a competition similar to the present-day game of lacrosse.
-Rather than a simple sporting event, though, Cherokee stickball was a ritualized contest with the goal of settling arguments between communities or tribes.
-The object of the game was to move a small, tightly wrapped, animal-skin ball from the center of a field to the other team's goal line.
-Sticks with pouches were used to carry or throw the ball, but it also could be carried anyplace on the body.
-The stickball tradition continues to this day on the Qualla Boundary and as a featured attraction at the annual Cherokee Indian Fair.
-The stickball demonstration at Mountain Heritage Day will begin at 11 a.m.
+A little background on Cherokee Stickball "ahnetsodi" ᎠᏁᏦᏗ This year we host a new stickball team to the festival, the Hummingbird Stick Ball Team or Wa-le-lv from Cherokee.
+The group has about thirty active members which should set the field for some lively games.
+Many historians have documented the tradition of Cherokee athletes visiting other villages to play a ballgame, similar to modern-day lacrosse games, often to settle disagreements.
+In contrast, rather than a simple sporting event Cherokee stickball was a highly ritualized and emotionally charged contest.
+The object of the game was to move a small, tightly wrapped, animal-skin ball, about the size of a half dollar coin, from the center of the field to the other team's goal line.
+Handmade hickory sticks with pouches were used to carry or throw the ball, although it could be carried anyplace on the body if need be.
+The first side to score 12 points wins the game.
+The stickball tradition continues to this day on the Qualla Boundary and as a featured element at the annual Cherokee Indian Fair.

 Stickball games at Mountain Heritage Day will take place at 11:00 am and 1:00 pm.